 The UAVG provides for some specific national derogations regarding the processing of sensitive personal data.
-It allows such processing under specific conditions, including the: (i) processing of data necessary for scientific or historical research purposes or statistical purposes; (ii) processing of data revealing racial or ethnic origin; (iii) processing of data revealing political opinions in a public capacity; (iii) processing of data revealing religious or philosophical beliefs for the purposes of mental care; or (iv) processing of genetic data if such processing is related to the person from which these data are obtained.
+It allows such processing under specific conditions, including the: (i) processing of data necessary for scientific or historical research purposes or statistical purposes; (ii) processing of data revealing racial or ethnic origin to identify the person involved or to give persons of a certain ethnic or cultural minority a privileged position; (iii) processing of data revealing political opinions in a public capacity; (iii) processing of data revealing religious or philosophical beliefs for the purposes of mental care; or (iv) processing of genetic data if such processing is related to the person from which these data are obtained.

 The UAVG also allows the processing biometric data if this is necessary for authentication and security purposes (e.g. biometrics-based access systems to computers and buildings).
 However, this will only be permitted in very limited circumstances.

 Are there additional rules for processing information about criminal offences?